 Places To Visit Near Lucerne

 Both towns will have plenty of pretty places to visit nearby.
-So it really boils down to your preference if you would rather see the Lake Lucerne region or the Lake Geneva region.
+So it boils down to your preference if you would rather see the Lake Lucerne region or the Lake Geneva region.

 From Lucerne, you can take the train or boat to visit nearby places such as Bürgenstock, Weggis, and Vitznau.
 These are all located along Lake Lucerne.
 Further away, accessible with trains in an hour or so, are the pretty towns of Einsiedeln, Bremgarten, and Solothurn.
 Of course, Zurich and Bern are also popular cities to visit from Lucerne.
 So you have a lot of choices in and around Lucerne.
 Its central location in the country definitely helps.